dylan-chong/dotfiles/README.md

-# Personal Unix Settings
+# Varioius Unix Settings

 All my settings, plugins, and colour schemes that I have found on the Internet can be found here.
+Take what you want!
 Hopefully you can find something useful in there somewhere.